Kunstenpunt/buitenlandse_concerten_grabber/README.md

 The gathered data needs to be cleaned:

 - within platform
   - we have to consider artists with the same name whose concerts are reported as coming from the same artist
+  - we have to handle artists that perform under several names
+  - infer cancellations of concerts

 - across platforms
   - we have to deduplicate concerts that are announced on several platforms
- - we have to harmonize venue names and place names
+  - we have to harmonize venue names, place names, city names and country names

-We are powerless against faulty reported data.
+We are powerless against faulty reported data, but we do a best effort to clean up errors automatically.
+Nonetheless, there is the possibility to inform Flanders Arts Institute about errors.
+We have built in mechanisms to be able to allow for manually correcting the data.

 ## Further information